pkorsch/pkorsch/README.md

 Colleagues describe me as a self-driven and curious professional who thrives on learning new skills independently through documentation and online courses.
 I take pride in being a supportive team member, always ready to lend a hand.

 Beyond Work
-In my free time, I enjoy spending time with my family, traveling, reading sci-fi books (https://www.martinus.sk/u/Peter-Korsch), and exploring new skills on platforms like Udemy, Coursera, and CloudGuru.
+In my free time, I enjoy spending time with my family, traveling, reading sci-fi books, and exploring new skills on platforms like Udemy, Coursera, and CloudGuru.
 I’m passionate about open-source software and love experimenting with cooking.
 My curiosity and enthusiasm drive me to continuously discover and learn new things.